 Curbside Pickup & COVID-19 FAQ

 Due to the ongoing COVID-19 crisis, the library is currently closed to the public, but we are offering curbside pickup of library materials.
-Check out the FAQ below to find out how curbside pickup works and get the answers to many of the other common questions we’re receiving.
-You can use the links at the top of the page to skip to a question.
+Check out the video below to learn about curbside pickup and browse through our FAQ for answers to the most common questions we receive.

 - How long will the library be closed?